stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use pipx To Run Developer Applications

 Use [pipx](https://pipx.pypa.io) to run Python applications on development systems, rather than installing the applications with _pip_ or another method.
-This ensures that each application has the correct libraries, because _pipx_ automatically puts the libraries for each application into a separate [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).
+The _pipx_ tool automatically puts the libraries for each application into a separate [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).

-Use the [pipx run](https://pipx.pypa.io/stable/#walkthrough-running-an-application-in-a-temporary-virtual-environment) command for most tools, rather than _pipx install_.
+Use the [pipx run](https://pipx.pypa.io/stable/#walkthrough-running-an-application-in-a-temporary-virtual-environment) command for most applications, rather than _pipx install_.
 The _pipx run_ command downloads and runs the application without installing it.
 For example, this command downloads and runs the latest version of [bpytop](https://github.com/aristocratos/bpytop), a system monitoring tool:

 ```shell
 pipx run bpytop
 ```

-Each application is cached for 14 days after the first download, which means that most uses of _pipx run_ will be as fast as a manually installed application.
+Each application is cached for 14 days after the first download, which means that the second use of _pipx run bpytop_ will run as quickly as an installed application.

 Use _pipx install_ for tools that are essential for your development process, such as [pre-commit](https://pre-commit.com/):